-Where ID route is given, provide the full information as per the Intradermal monkeypox vaccination Patient Information Leaflet.
+Where ID route is given, provide the full information as per the Intradermal mpox vaccination Patient Information Leaflet.

-Vaccines previously stored at -20°C +/-5°C, can be stored at 2°C-8°C in the dark for up to 8 weeks prior to use.
+Vaccines previously stored at -20°C +/-5°C, can be stored at +2°C-+8°C in the dark for up to 8 weeks prior to use.
 Do not re-freeze a vial once it has been thawed.